 - Stir frequently for 8 - 10 minutes, allowing some of the moisture from the pumpkin to evaporate.
 Let cool slightly.

-- Brush the edge of the dough with beaten eggs.
+- Brush the edges of the dough with beaten eggs.
 Fill with 1 heaping tablespoon and fold over to seal.

-- Use a fork or your fingers to pinch the empanada together.
+- Use a fork or your fingers to pinch the empanada together (or use empanada press).

 - Repeat until you have used all of the empanada discs and filling.

-- Bake at 350 F for 20 minutes, or until dough is cooked through.
+- Bake for 20 minutes, or until dough is cooked through.

 - Cool on wire rack for 10 minutes.